 On other social media platforms like Facebook and Instagram, the “Shop Now” or “Buy Now” buttons are only available when you display ads to your target audience.

-But Instagram is starting to make improvements by introducing Instagram shopping, which will enable retailers to add product tags to their organic posts.
+But Instagram is starting to make improvements by introducing Instagram shopping for ecommerce marketing, which will enable retailers to add product tags to their organic posts.

 Users can tap on these tags to get an expanded view of the product details such as pricing, product description, etc. And they’ll also see a “Shop Now” button that will take them to the product page from where they can complete their purchase.